kyReid/Write-Ups/OverTheWire_Bandit.md

 cat /etc/bandit_pass/$myname > /tmp/$mytarget
 cat /tmp/$mytarget
 ```

-Instead of running the script with the current user i ran it as if i was bandit24.
-AFter updating the permissions and running the script i got the flag.
+Instead of running the script with the current user I ran it as if I was bandit24 to get the flag.

 ```console
 bandit23@bandit:/tmp/kyle$ ./script.sh
 Copying passwordfile /etc/bandit_pass/bandit24 to /tmp/ee4ee1703b083edac9f8183e4ae70293